 Stormwater damage is an ongoing problem in Atlanta and in many neighborhoods.
-Many times, the infrastructure has been poorly maintained, pipes are undersized, and neighborhoods are left with problems that are difficult to solve by homeowners.
+Many times, the infrastructure has been poorly maintained, pipes are undersized, and neighborhoods are left with problems that are difficult and expensive to solve by homeowners.
 Most municipalities expect private homeowners to repair pipes and storm drainage systems that serve hundreds of homes and properties upstream just because a large drainage pipe crosses their property.

 After every rain, I receive calls from homeowners that have been damaged by stormwater runoff.
 Their yards are flooded, the landscaping is damaged, and water seeps into their basements.
 The thought of rain brings tears to their eyes.
 Many homeowners have been flooded so many times that just the thought of rain and the sound of thunder upsets them.
 They do not know what to do or who to turn to.

 I make site inspections of water-damaged properties and evaluate stormwater problems.
 I determine the best and most cost-effective solutions to their stormwater damage.
 Often, the solution to the problem is not apparent and too often expensive to fix.
 No homeowner has money set aside for these types of issues.

 But when homeowners are looking for a home to buy, stormwater is not the prevalent thing on their minds.
 It is the neighborhood of the home, the kitchen, and the master bedroom that are of most concern.

 As one homeowner said to me, "I never considered the drainage in the yard.
 It never crossed my mind that yard water may be a problem.
 My mind was on what curtains I would need and the color of paint for the kid's rooms."

 This is typical.

 If I could give one piece of advice to families looking for homes, it would be to have the property inspected for stormwater problems.